ebanalyse/NERDA/docs/index.md

 '`NERDA`' originally stands for *'Named Entity Recognition for DAnish'*.
 However, this is somewhat misleading, since the functionality is no longer limited to Danish.
-On the contrary it generalizes to all other languages, i.e. `NERDA` supports fine-tuning of transformer-based models for NER tasks for any arbitrary language.
+On the contrary it generalizes to all other languages, i.e. `NERDA` supports fine-tuning of transformers for NER tasks for any arbitrary language.

 ## Background
 `NERDA` is developed as a part of [Ekstra Bladet](https://ekstrabladet.dk/)’s activities on Platform Intelligence in News (PIN).
 PIN is an industrial research project that is carried out in collaboration between the [Technical University of Denmark](https://www.dtu.dk/), [University of Copenhagen](https://www.ku.dk/) and [Copenhagen Business School](https://www.cbs.dk/) with funding from [Innovation Fund Denmark](https://innovationsfonden.dk/).
 The project runs from 2020-2023 and develops recommender systems and natural language processing systems geared for news publishing, some of which are open sourced like `NERDA`.

+## Shout-outs
+- Thanks to [Alexandra Institute](https://alexandra.dk/) for with the [`danlp`](https://github.com/alexandrainst/danlp) package to have encouraged us to develop this package.
+- Thanks to [Malte Højmark-Bertelsen](https://www.linkedin.com/in/malte-h%C3%B8jmark-bertelsen-9a618017b/) and [Kasper Junge](https://www.linkedin.com/in/kasper-juunge/?originalSubdomain=dk) for giving feedback on `NERDA`.

 ## Contact
 We hope, that you will find `NERDA` useful.